 Not everyone responds to the option of mailing back a Reply Card.
 I expect you have some friends who like to text or email?
 Make it easy for your guests to RSVP by giving them permission to in the manner that they prefer: online, email, and text messages are easiest for some, while mailing in an RSVP card might feel more comfortable for an older relative.

 Tip: Before selecting your invitations, go over your guest list to see what way(s) your guests would be comfortable (and most likely) to respond.
 Don’t overdo the choices but make it as simple as possible.
+Take a moment and read this article on when to set a date for your RSVP as well as some words to use that might help.

 3. STAY ORGANIZED.